 The kitchen may look outdated now, but I like it anyway–it looks like a cozy spot to hang out in with the fam:

 The screened porch run across the entire back of the house and is where the family eats all of their meals overlooking the lake.
-In this scene, Bill Murray is wearing Bob’s famous “Don’t Hassle Me-I’m Local” t-shirt, which you can still buy online.
+In this scene, Bill Murray is wearing a “Don’t Hassle Me, I’m Local” t-shirt.

 The Master Bedroom: